qx-ventures/qxchain/node/README.md

 👉 Learn more about the architecture, and a difference between a node and a runtime [here](https://paritytech.github.io/polkadot-sdk/master/polkadot_sdk_docs/reference_docs/wasm_meta_protocol/index.html).

-👇 Here are the most important files in this node template:
+👇 Here are the most important files in this node:

 - [`chain_spec.rs`](./src/chain_spec.rs): A chain specification is a source code file that defines the chain's initial (genesis) state.
 - [`service.rs`](./src/service.rs): This file defines the node implementation.
 It's a place to configure consensus-related topics.
-In favor of minimalism, this template has no consensus configured.
+This node uses instant-seal consensus for development.